eliocpereira95/An-Actual-vs-Predicted-Fancy-Plotter-hued-with-LCZ-Classes/README.md

-# An Actual-vs-Predicted Fancy Plotter hued with LCZ classes
+# An Actual-vs-Predicted Fancy Plotter hued with LCZ Classes

 The modules found in this project allow one to create an actual-vs-predicted plot using [seaborn](https://seaborn.pydata.org/) and [LaTeX](https://www.latex-project.org/).